Digital Garden

 I have been taking notes and maintaining this form of note-taking for more than 3 years.

-In its most fundamental definition, a digital garden is a collection of notes taken on an electronic medium.
 In the past few years there has been a movement towards different degrees of openness online.
-In her book, Working in Public , Nadia Eghbal explores how people decide to build software tools in the open.
+In her book, Working in Public, Nadia Eghbal explores how people decide to build software tools in the open.
 In the same line, Andy Matuschak decided to make public his thinking process by publishing his notes, even if not in a final form.

 There are two aspects of digital gardening: the creation of knowledge and the dissemination of that knowledge.
-N.B.: I am talking about knowledge and not content .
+N.B.: I am talking about knowledge and not content.
 A digital garden can be private, which means that it only becomes a way of structuring notes in the long run.
-On the other hand, a garden can be made public, or partially public, and then it becomes a way of learning in public , but it can also become a new way of blogging .
+On the other hand, a garden can be made public, or partially public, and then it becomes a way of learning in public, but it can also become a new way of blogging.

-I became intrigued by the two intersecting worlds of generating content and better thinking .
-Taking notes is a discipline, that can be harvested if there is a reward associated with he practice (see: are rewards useful to build a habit ).
-In the case of making the notes public, the reward comes in the form of a body of work that people can find useful, or in the worst case helps me build my online persona (see: Grow your online persona with smart performative blogging ).
+I became intrigued by the two intersecting worlds of generating content and better thinking.
+Taking notes is a discipline, that can be harvested if there is a reward associated with he practice (see: are rewards useful to build a habit).
+In the case of making the notes public, the reward comes in the form of a body of work that people can find useful, or in the worst case helps me build my online persona (see: Grow your online persona with smart performative blogging).

 Digital gardens have different moments, aspects, use cases, and approaches: